Regulation

 In the US, 80% of parents say their kids have experienced some form of online harm, ranging from illicit content to harassment.
 In addition to harmful content, 20% of parents reported their kids have been approached by strangers online, 20% have accessed age-restricted content and 16% have faced bullying and harassment via social platforms.

 The level of harmful and illegal content online today is unacceptable, and parents are rightly worried and are doing everything they can to educate and protect their kids as they interact online.
+Indeed, an overview incorporating KOSA and COPPA 2.0 will help frame the urgent need for stronger protections.

 The passage of these bills marks a significant step towards creating a safer digital environment for children and teens.
 However, we must recognise that this is just the first hurdle.
 As KOSA moves to the House, we anticipate further scrutiny and debate.
-While the Senate's support indicates strong bipartisan backing, some representatives have raised concerns about potential free speech implications, leaving the future of these measures uncertain.
+While the Senate’s support indicates strong bipartisan backing, some representatives have raised concerns about potential free speech implications, leaving the future of these measures uncertain.
 As the debate continues, it will be crucial for industry experts, child safety advocates, and policymakers to collaborate in shaping effective, implementable policies.
+This overview of KOSA and COPPA 2.0 underscores the importance of such collaboration.

 Navigating the path forward: Addressing the complexities of online safety for children